AWARDS

 The service center whose clients reported the most significant reduction in anxiety symptoms, as measured by the GAD-7 (Generalized Anxiety Disorder scale).
 This distinction reflects the power of safe, intentional psychedelic facilitation to help clients find calm, clarity, and emotional ease.

-The Safe Passage Award: honors the center whose clients reported the strongest sense of safety throughout their psilocybin experience.
+Honors the center whose clients reported the strongest sense of safety throughout their psilocybin experience.
 Those who provide not just a service, but a sanctuary—creating containers where trust, care, and professionalism allow deep healing to unfold.

 WE ARE ALSO PROUD TO WORK WITH FOUR OF THE SIX INCREDIBLE FACILITATOR AWARDEES